Sonnet 504

 Of seething will beneath forged iron masks,

-Restraining duelers each to hold their fire
+Restrained combatants, each did hold their fire

-The meeting brief upon that busy street—
+The meeting brief upon that crowded street—

 But long the plan the next they ever meet.